The keto diet has long been praised for accomplishing what many diets cannot.

-Your body will convert excess protein into sugar through a process called gluconeogenesis.
-Try to keep your daily protein consumption at around 25% of your overall caloric intake.
+Your body can convert excess protein into sugar through a process called gluconeogenesis.
+Try to keep your daily protein consumption at around 25-30% of your overall caloric intake.

 Don’t shy away from supplements!
 They’re a great way to help your body along in transitioning to fat instead of carbs for fuel.
 Just keep in mind that supplements are just that—supplements.
-They aren’t meant to replace your dietary deficiencies, but rather supplement them.
+They aren’t meant to replace your diet, but rather supplement it.

 6. Exogenous ketones

-Supplementing your diet with exogenous ketones is another effective method for boosting your ketone levels even if your body hasn’t fully converted to using fats as its primary energy source.
+Supplementing with exogenous ketones is another effective method for boosting your ketone levels.
+This can be beneficial even if your body hasn’t fully converted to using fats as its primary energy source.

-In the induction phase, you’re priming your body to prefer fats instead of carbs, so by supplementing with exogenous ketones, you’re causing your blood glucose to decrease from increased insulin sensitivity.
+In the induction phase, you’re priming your body to prefer fats instead of carbs.
+By supplementing with exogenous ketones, you’re causing your blood glucose to decrease from increased insulin sensitivity.

 These supplements also harbor plenty of essential electrolytes such as magnesium, calcium, and sodium, which your body greatly needs for optimal brain and body functioning.

-Core BHB™ salts contain the perfect amount of magnesium, calcium, and sodium, along with 12 grams of BHB salts (as goBHB) to boost your ketone levels and promote a smooth transition into ketosis.
+Core BHB™ salts contain the perfect amount of magnesium, calcium, and sodium, along with 12 grams of BHB salts to boost your ketone levels and promote a smooth transition into ketosis.